 Xah Web Dev Blog Archive 2011-06

-Added to: Cookies, Super Cookies, Your Privacy .
+Added to: Cookies, Super Cookies, Your Privacy (2011) .

-HTML5 Killed the “big” Tag?
+HTML5 Killed the “big” Tag (2011)

-Nymwars: Google Plus Account Real Name Policy Debate
+Google Plus Account Real Name Policy (Nymwars) (2011)

 HTML: meter Tag

-HTML Table, colgroup, col
+HTML: Table, colgroup, col

-HTML Table, thead, tbody, tfoot
+HTML: Table, thead, tbody, tfoot

-HTML: Ruby Tag (tutorial)
+HTML: Ruby Tag (Chinese Character Annotation) (tutorial)

 HTML: time (tutorial)